-- 1. Associate Degree District Requirements. - 2.
-Associate Degree General Education Requirements. - 3.
-A University Studies Emphasis selected from the ten options listed under University Studies in Section 7.All courses within the major must be completed with a 'C' or better. - Electives, if needed, to obtain a minimum of 60 degreeapplicable units.
+- 1. Completion of the Associate Degree District Requirements. - 2.
+Completion of the Associate Degree General Education Requirements. - Completion of one University Studies Emphasis selected from the ten options listed under University Studies in Section 7.
+All courses within the major must be completed with a 'C' or better. - 4.
+Completion of electives, if needed, to obtain a minimum of 60 degree-applicable units.

-Option 2: General Studies
+Option 2 - General Studies